💡 Download the complete guide to AI-generated synthetic data!

 Synthetic data can be used to train AI models for scenarios for which limited data is available—such as fraud cases.
 We could take a fraud case using synthetic data to exaggerate the cluster, exaggerate the amount of people, and so on, so the model can be trained with much more accuracy.
 The more cases you have, the more detailed the model can be.

-Training and retraining models with synthetic data can improve fraud detection model performance by as much as 10%, leading to millions of dollars in savings on investigating false positives alone.
+Training and retraining models with synthetic data can improve fraud detection model performance, leading to valuable savings on investigating false positives.

 MONITORING AND COLLECTIONS